 University isn’t for everyone.
 And, regardless of your results, there are a number of other options available to help you embark on your perfect career.

-Apprenticeships, internships and volunteer roles are great ways to get started in a profession, and there are literally thousands available.
+Apprenticeships, internships and volunteer roles are great ways to get started in a profession, and there are literally thousands of opportunities out there.
 So whether you just want to build some practical experience in a role, or you’re looking to build a career straight away, there’s something out there for everyone.

 Aside from apprenticeships, there a number of courses available to help your career progression, in subjects ranging from Finance and Accounting through to the Fashion and Beauty industry.
 Search available courses in your industry to find out more.